-The Map of the Salish Sea and Surrounding Basin depicts a ‘basin boundary’ surrounding the Salish Sea that excludes the entire upper section of the Fraser River (and its associated hydrological catchment area).
-In part, this was done simply because the upper watershed of the Fraser River is such a large area that to include all of it greatly changed the scale of the map itself.
-The intent of the map was, first and foremost, to highlight the Salish Sea.
+The map of the Salish Sea and Surrounding Basin depicts a ‘basin boundary’ surrounding the Salish Sea that excludes the entire upper section of the Fraser River (and its associated hydrological catchment area – see for comparison a map of the Combined Watersheds Draining to the Salish Sea above).
+In large part this was done simply because the upper watershed of the Fraser River is such a large area that to include all of it greatly changed the scale of the map itself.
+The intent of the Salish Sea & Surrounding Basin map was, first and foremost, to highlight the Salish Sea.
 As such, excluding the upper Fraser River allowed that Sea to be the primary focus of the map.
-Moreover, the desire was to capture that area of land that is most associated with, most influenced by, and which has the most influence upon, the marine waters of the Salish Sea.
+Moreover, the desire was to capture that area of land that is most associated with, most influenced by, and which has the most influence upon, the marine ecosystem of the Salish Sea.
 Certainly the Upper Fraser River has a large influence upon Salish Sea, but in many ways that influence is both qualitatively and quantitatively different from those areas that are closer to the Sea.
-Thus, in defining the Basin Boundary a number of factors were considered:
+Thus, in defining the Basin Boundary depicted on the map a number of factors were considered:

 – Hydrological catchment areas, i.e, the combined watersheds of the individual rivers draining into the Salish Sea (with the notable exception of the upper reaches of the Fraser River)

 – The area identifying itself as a ‘maritime’ culture

 – The area identified as being a ‘maritime’ climate

 – The extent of the area that was within sight of the Salish Sea (i.e. the uppermost ridge line of the bowl-like land area surrounding the Salish Sea)